 I like this recipe because the roasting caramelizes flavors and tomatoes don’t taste acidic.
 Carrots bring a delicious sweetness and cannelini beans add creaminess typically found by using dairy.
 After you roast the veggies, you just blend and serve.
 No additional cooking required.
 Easy, peesy.
 And because this soup has all the nutrition you need in a meal (antioxidants from the veggies, healthy fats from olive oil, protein from the beans), it will become your go to lunch or dinner, perhaps with a side salad.

-- 3 lbs fresh ripe tomatoes about 7 large
+- 3 lbs fresh ripe tomatoes, about 8 large

-- 1 cup cannelini beans cooked or from BPA free can
+- 1 cup cannelini beans (optional), cooked or from BPA free can

 Line a large baking sheet with parchment paper.

-Cut the tomatoes in quarters.
-Arrange on the prepared baking sheet.
+Cut the tomatoes in quarters and arrange on the prepared baking sheet.

-Add carrots, onion and garlic on the baking sheet.
+Add carrots, onion and garlic to the baking sheet.

 Remove the vegetables from the oven and transfer to a blender.
-Add cannelini beans and 2 cups of water or stock.
+Add cannelini beans (optional) and 1 cup of water.
 Blend until smooth.

 Garnish in soup bowl with a teaspoon of pesto or basil ribbons.